FactoryRally/hardware/README.md

 # Hardware Interface
-This repo contains the files the hardware interface aka for the Raspberry Pi.
 The Hardware Interface is a MQTT Publisher as well as a ReST-Client consuming the [Game Controller](https://github.com/FactoryRally/game-controller).

 * [Installation and Setup](setup.md)